Contact | Instagram

 Hsueh-man Shen

-Ehrenkranz Associate Professor in World Art
+Director of Masters Studies; Ehrenkranz Associate Professor in World Art

-Prior to joining the faculty of IFA-NYU, I held several teaching and curatorial positions in the U.S., the U.K., and Taiwan.
-My curatorial experiences allow me to fully appreciate the importance of combining fieldwork in the museum and lecture/seminar in the classroom.
+Prior to joining the faculty, I held several teaching and curatorial positions in the U.S., the U.K., and Taiwan.
+My curatorial experiences allow me to appreciate the importance of combining fieldwork in the museum and lecture/seminar in the classroom.
 They also guide my attention to an object-oriented approach to the history of art in China.
-As a faculty member of the Institute, I remain active as curatorial collaborator and continue organizing exhibitions related to or derived from my own research.
-An example is the recent exhibition at the Getty Center, Cave Temples of Dunhuang: Buddhist Art on China’s Silk Road (May-September, 2016), for which I served as consultant and co-organizer.
+For my teaching at the Institute, I put an emphasis on close looking at art objects.
+Also, I give equal weight to both textual and archaeological analysis.
+I welcome applications that show an appreciation of these values.

 Sample Courses

-- Beautiful Mistakes: Translation Issues in Language and Art
+• Translation Issues in Language and Art

-- Reproduction and Replication in the Art of Premodern China
+• Reproduction and Replication in the Art of Premodern China

-- The Library Cave at Dunhuang: Discovery, Contents, and Research
+• The Library Cave at Dunhuang – Discovery, Contents, and Research

-- Alien Rule: Art and Material Culture in China from the 10th-14th Centuries
+• Alien Rule – Art and Material Culture in China from the 10th-14th Centuries

 Publications